doreen195/PING-INTELLIGENCE/README.md

 #### Objectives
 I.To develop  a system for storing patients information.

-II.To develop a system  for recording patient information.
+II.To develop a system for recording and managing patient data.

 ##### Users

-I.Doctor - will be able to store prescription and be able to view their attendance to patient.
+I.Doctor - Able to store prescriptions and view their attendance records for patients.

-II.Receptionist- Will be able to view patient condition, admission, visitation and their bill.
+II.Receptionist- Able to view patient conditions, admissions, visitations, and billing information.

-III.Patient - Will be able to view their data, their payment
+III.Patient - Able to view their personal data and payment information.

 ###### Technical Requirements